tidalu/Tour-of-web-Capabilities/web_capabilities_/th.md

     - We can make the wen app speach in the standard speaker based on a text transcript. it uses synthesis voices from the OS

+## Shape detection API

+    - This is an experimental API working on Chrome and Android only

+## Face Detector API

+## Text detector APi